RogueRope/docs/content/docs/main/play.md

 ## Other Play

 * Other play is welcome: whips, canes, chains, duck-tape, blood, fire.
 If you can think of it, you can bring it to Rogue Rope Camp.
 * We're not afraid of nudity or sex.
-The plan is to improvise a play room as well.
 * There's only one caveat: at the camp site, golden showers and scat are hard to do in a 'clean' way, so we'll need to draw the line there.

 ![animated gif of Steven Colbert in wierd clothes, purple hair holding a taxidermied cat, caption is : 'anything goes'](/images/anything.webp)